 - How does research activity have linkages and benefits to undergraduate programme? - Are research scholars and PG students used in tutorials and laboratory demonstration?
-Do they receive any training? - How do you ensure that appropriate assessment techniques are being used? - What assessment moderation processes are used?
+Do they receive any training? - How do you ensure that appropriate assessment techniques are being used? - What kind of assessment of moderation processes are used?
 Is there any senior project work? - What professional development (T&L-related) have you received? - What are faculty workloads like?
 How do you balance your load between teaching and research? - What are the good things that are happening in the programme? - What are the unwanted things that are happening in the programme? - What programme educational objectives and programme outcomes do the courses you teach support? - Are you involved in the assessment/evaluation of programme educational objectives and programme outcomes?
-How? - Are you involved in programme improvements?
+How? - Are you involved in programme improvement?
 How? - Is there sufficient student elective choice in the programmes?
-Would more options be advisable? - How does the Honors' programme differ from the graduate programme? - Is the development of engineering design skills adequate?
-How is design embedded into the programme? - How are the issues of engineering ethics, sustainability and the environment, and business studies covered throughout the programme? - Are the students exposed to issues related to globalisation and changing technologies? - What proportion of the final year projects are industry-based?
+Would more choice be advisable? - How is the Honours' program different from the graduate programme? - How are the issues of ethics, sustainability and the environment, and business studies covered throughout the programme? - Are the students exposed to issues related to globalisation and changing technologies? - What proportion of final year projects are industry based?
 How are they supervised and managed? - Are lectures recorded and made available to students? - How do you ensure that appropriate assessment techniques are being used? - How much time do you spend on professional development? - What professional society are you a member of?
 Are you active?
-Hold any offices? - Does the same instructor usually teach both lecture and laboratory portions of related courses?
+Do you hold any office? - Does the same instructor usually teach both lecture and laboratory portions of related courses?
 If not, how do they coordinate? - Is the salary structure satisfactory?
 What additional benefits are included? - What unique or unusual teaching methods are used in your department? - Do you maintain regular contacts with industry?
-How? - How has the industrial-institute partnership cell affected POs? - Are the support departments providing appropriate educational services for your students? - Is there adequate secretarial and technician service available to you? - How do you balance your load between teaching and research? - Have you acquired any additional qualification to provide effective teaching? - How is your industrial experience, if any, relevant to this programme? - What is your role in the continuous improvement of the programme? - What are the roles of the Head of the Department, Course coordinators and staff members in programme review and quality improvement? - How often does the staff meet as a teaching team to discuss programme improvement issues? - What are the other consultation/grievance redressal mechanisms?
+How? - How has the industrial-institute partnership cell affected the POs? - Are the support departments providing appropriate educational services for your students? - Is there adequate secretarial and technician service available to you? - How do you balance your load between teaching and research? - Have you acquired any additional qualification to provide effective teaching? - How is you industrial experience, if any, relevant to this programme? - What is your role in the continuous improvement of the programme? - What are the roles of the Head of the Department, Course coordinators and staff members in programme review and quality improvement? - How often does the staff meet as a teaching team to discuss programme improvement issues? - What other consultation/grievance redressal mechanisms are available?